sipeed/TangMega-138KPro-example/usb2_soft/readme.md

 ⚠️ Note: Please refer to the relevant documents for the use of Cypress C++ streamer.
 Related programs and drivers are not provided here.

 ## How to use

+See the corresponding project's readme for details
 - [usb_uart_loopback](./usb_uart_loopback/readme.md)
 - [usb_cy_streamer](./usb_cy_streamer/readme.md)

+***

+## Troubleshoot

+If you encounter any problems, please submit an issue to this repository.